VISION OF SAINT MICHAEL THE ARCHANGEL ABOVE CASTEL SANT’ANGELO

 Saint Michael the Archangel, oil, 3 x 5′, 2011.

-The painting is a representation of the vision seen by Pope Gregory the Great and hundreds of pilgrims as they processed from the Basilica of Saint Mary Major through the streets of Rome toward Saint Peter's Basilica carrying an icon of the Virgin Mary, Holy Mary, Protectress of the Roman People, Santa Maria Solus Populi Romani.
+The painting is a representation of the vision seen by Pope Gregory the Great and hundreds of pilgrims as they processed from the Basilica of Saint Mary Major through the streets of Rome toward Saint Peter’s Basilica carrying an icon of the Virgin Mary, Holy Mary, Protectress of the Roman People, Santa Maria Solus Populi Romani, believed to have been painted by Saint Luke.
 Saint Michael dressed in the armor of a Roman soldier, is returning his bloodied sword to the scabbard, signifying that the plague of 590 AD would end.
-Since then Emperor Hadrian's Tomb has been called Cactel Sant'Angelo.
+Emperor Hadrian’s Tomb has since been called Castel Sant’Angelo.